50 Free Fall Activities In Denver

 Denver Museum of Nature & Science Free Days (Colorado Residents only)

-Explore this maze filled with treasures of the earth – dinosaurs, dioramas, space exhibits, science experiments, a digital planetarium, IMAX theatre and touring shows.
+Explore the Denver Museum of Nature & Science, a maze filled with treasures of the earth – dinosaurs, dioramas, space exhibits, science experiments, a digital planetarium, IMAX theatre and touring shows.

 Denver Botanic Gardens Free Days: York Street Location (Colorado Residents only)

-This 23-acre oasis in the middle of the city has 45 different gardens (some 33,000 plants), as well as one of the nation's top 10 conservatories.
+The Denver Botanic Gardens is a 23-acre oasis in the middle of the city, with 45 different gardens (some 33,000 plants), as well as one of the nation's top 10 conservatories.
 Relax in the Japanese Garden, climb through the Rock Alpine Garden and explore the new Mordecai Children's Garden.

 Denver Botanic Gardens Free Day: Chatfield Location (Colorado Residents only)